HermesBoots/holberton-system_engineering-devops/0x00-shell_basics/README.md

 ## We Are Symbols, and Inhabit Symbols
 Creating a symbolic link to a file at a fixed path using `ln`.

+## Copy HTML Files
+Copy HTML files between directories using `rsync`, but only if they're newer in the source than in the destination.